KindOPSTAR/QualiGPT/README.md

 We have fully open-sourced the early version of this program, providing both .py and .ipynb files to build QualiGPT-v0.1.0-alpha.
 For a detailed description, please refer to the [Version Release](https://github.com/KindOPSTAR/QualiGPT/releases).

 1. Navigate to the directory, for example, `cd ../QualiGPT`
-2. Install the required packages `pip install -r requirements.txt`
+2. Install the required packages `pip install -r requirements.txt` (If you prefer not to use the `requirements.txt` file, you can manually install each package.)
 3. Once you have installed all the packages required for this tool, please download the `QualiGPTApp.py` file and run it (`python QualiGPTApp.py`) through the `command prompt` (cmd), or **(highly recommended)** compile from [VS Code](https://code.visualstudio.com/).

 If you are using [Jupyter Notebook](https://jupyter.org/), please convert `QualiGPTApp.py` to `QualiGPTApp.ipynb`.
 Please note that after each run, you'll need to restart the kernel to run it again.